Here we outline our four businesses, through which we contribute widely to the lives of people around the world.

 Governance

-The CITIZEN Group has established an environmental management system to efficiently promote environmental management.
-Under the umbrella of the Sustainability Committee chaired by the chairman of CITIZEN WATCH, we have put in place the Group Environmental Committee chaired by a director (in charge of environmental affairs) who has been appointed by the chairman of the company.
+The CITIZEN Group has established an environmental management structure to efficiently promote environmental management.
+Under the umbrella of the Sustainability Committee, chaired by the president of CITIZEN WATCH, we have put in place the Group Environmental Committee, chaired by an executive in charge of environmental affairs who has been appointed by the president.

-Climate change issues are discussed by the Group Environmental Committee, followed by discussions by the Sustainability Committee, and are then deliberated and approved by the Management Meeting.
-The content approved by the Management Meeting is reported to the Board of Directors on a regular basis (twice a year) and is used for decision-making on environmental risks and environmental investments.
+Climate change issues are discussed by the Group Environmental Committee, followed by discussions by the Sustainability Committee, and are then deliberated and approved by the Management Committee.
+The content approved by the Management Committee is reported to the Board of Directors on a regular basis (twice a year) and is used for decision-making on environmental risks and environmental investments.
+In addition, the key performance indicators (KPIs) for performance-linked stock compensation for directors and executive officers (excluding directors who are audit and supervisory committee members, outside directors, and non-residents in Japan) include the rate of reduction in CO2 emissions as a non-financial indicator related to ESG.

 Scenario Analysis